claudielarouche/claudielarouche/_projects/early-on.md

 <!-- Add the Bootstrap call-out with a lightbulb icon -->
 <div class="alert alert-danger mt-3" role="alert">
 Please note that this is a demo of what the EarlyON Repository used to look like, not a list of current playgroups.
-The date range is 2024-01-02 to 2024-01-05</div>
+The data only covers the date 2024-01-02</div>

 <h2>Filters</h2>
 <form class="form">